UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

                          Sincerely,
                             -The Team

-Feel free to enhance it with some more information about past generosity, etc....
+Feel free to enhance your letter template with some more information about past generosity, etc....

 The idea is to require you to structure your code so that you can write the same letter to the screen or to disk (and thus anywhere else) and also exercise a bit of file writing.